Flowsqy/ShopChest/README.md

 To compile the project, you will need jdk 21 and maven.

-You also need, in order to compile nms spigot modules to have previously run the spigot buildtools with the `--remapped` arg for each version specified in nms/spigot/README.md.
+You also need, in order to compile nms spigot modules, to have previously run the spigot buildtools with the `--remapped` arg for each version specified in `nms/spigot/README.md`.
 This requirement might force you to get other jdk version to run the buildtools for specific versions.
-It's only needed by the buildtools, not by shopchest
+It's only needed by the buildtools, not by ShopChest.

 First, add nms interface to your maven local repository.
-This can only be done once, while there is no changes to the `nms/interface` module.
 ```batch
 ./gradlew nms:interface:publishToMavenLocal
 ```
+It need to be done at least once.
+As long as there is no changes to the `nms/interface` module, you don't need to do this step again.

 Then you need to compile spigot nms submodules
 ```batch